Mike Landers (American football)

-Mike Landers is an American football coach.
+Michael Landers is an American college football coach.
 He served as the head football coach at Mount Ida College from 2008 to 2017.
 He played as a walk-on athlete at Georgia Tech.
+He also coached for Wesleyan, Stonehill, Nichols, Framingham State, Dedham High School, Brockton High School, and Bentley.

 The college closed after spring commencement in 2018; the University of Massachusetts Amherst acquired the campus and renamed it the Mount Ida Campus of UMass Amherst.